 Check out 10 small evergreen shrubs to grow for year-round curb appeal.

 Which Holly Tree Is Best for Birds and Wildlife?

 Melinda says, “American holly (Ilex opaca) is native and may be a good choice.
 It’s a large tree that serves as a host plant for several caterpillars, and birds adore the berries.
 Or consider the deciduous winterberry (Ilex verticillata), a shrub that grows between 3 and 12 feet tall.
 It’s hardy in Zones 3 to 9 and loses its leaves in winter, revealing berry-covered branches.

-The next one of our holly tree facts might turn your stomach.
-Birders and gardeners know their feathered friends love to feast on holly bushes’ berries—technically, hollies have drupes, not berries, but we’re not going to get overly technical.
-But holly berries, leaves, and bark are all mildly poisonous because they contain theobromine, a substance similar to caffeine.
+Birders and gardeners know their feathered friends love to feast on holly bushes’ berries.
+But it’s also worth noting that holly berries, leaves, and bark are all mildly poisonous because they contain theobromine, a substance similar to caffeine.
 In small amounts this won’t really affect humans, but large amounts can bring on stomach issues and more.
-(In fact, one species of holly native to the southeastern U.S., known as Yaupon holly, has the terrific botanical name Ilex vomitoria.)
+In fact, one species of holly native to the southeastern U.S., known as Yaupon holly, has the terrific botanical name Ilex vomitoria.
 Native Americans even used some of these species in traditional medicines to induce vomiting.

-Next, we found 8 types of Christmas trees you can grow.
+Next, check out 8 types of Christmas trees you can grow.